 We can help you to put together a personal budget for your surrogacy route.
 US surrogacy journeys involve different types of costs from UK surrogacy journeys (and are typically more costly).
 Whichever route you choose, it is important to budget for all the costs without overlooking anything.
 We can help work this out with you, but here are some general guidelines.

 It is for you to agree with your surrogate what payments should be made to her.
-Expenses should always be agreed in advance and put in writing (even though any contract is not legally binding under UK law).
+Expenses/compensation should always be agreed in advance and put in writing (even though any contract is not legally binding under UK law).

 You will also need to account for your fertility treatment costs and any legal fees if you update your wills or want support with your parental order application.
 Other costs to factor in include life insurance for your surrogate to protect her family in the event of unforeseen circumstances as well as travel and accomodation for you whilst you get to know your surrogate and when your baby is born.

 If you are considering a US surrogacy arrangement, you can expect to pay your surrogate an express agreed compensation figure in addition to any out-of-pocket expenses.
 This will be enshrined in a legally-binding surrogacy contract which is enforceable in the USA.
 The US attorneys we work with have long experience of handling surrogacy arrangements, and will help you to negotiate the terms of your US surrogacy agreement.
 US agencies also typically manage the payments to surrogates in practice via an escrow account.